Crémasse

 Hot Buttered Rum

-1. Make Batter: Beat together ice cream, sugars, butter, cinnamon and nutmeg until butter is evenly distributed throughout ice cream.
-Store in freezer.
+1. Make Batter: Using beaters or an electric mixer, beat together softened ice cream, brown sugar, powdered sugar, softened salted butter, cinnamon, and nutmeg until butter is evenly distributed throughout ice cream.
+Place in a sealable container and store in freezer.

 3. Light the fire and let it snow.